bbw7561135/MPI-Workshop/README.md

 ### Global reduction operations

-Used to compute a result invovling data distributed over a group of processes.
+Used to compute a result involving data distributed over a group of processes.

 * global sum or product
 * global maximum or minimum